adefrutoscasado/recist-app/README.md

 - Import DICOM medical images from URL or local storage
 - Mark the size of the lesions
-- Get the RECIST evaluation following RECIST standards
+- Get the final evaluation following RECIST standards

 ### Tech